-That delay means we'll see Star Trek: Picard season 2 after Star Trek: Discovery season 4 has left Spacedock on November 18, 2021.
-The Star Trek Day event on September 8, 2021 confirmed that Jean-Luc's second solo voyage will debut in February 2022 on Paramount Plus in the US – the show will stream on Amazon Prime Video in other territories.
+That delay means we'll see Star Trek: Picard season 2 after Star Trek: Discovery season 4 (due to leave spacedock on November 18) finishes its mission.
+The Star Trek Day event on September 8, 2021 confirmed that Jean-Luc's second solo voyage will debut in February 2022 on Paramount Plus in the US – as with season 1, the show will stream on Amazon Prime Video in other territories.

 Star Trek: Picard season 2 trailer

 Star Trek: Picard season 2 trailer: see the Borg Queen in the latest teaser

 The first teaser for Star Trek: Picard season 2 was released during the First Contact Day event in April 2021.
 Alongside numerous Next Generation Easter eggs (including a model of Picard's first starship command, the USS Stargazer) the major reveal was that John de Lancie will be reprising his role as omnipotent superbeing Q.